Taking Care of Your Hearing Aids

 - Keep your hearing aids in a closed case when you are not wearing them, especially if you have pets.

 - If you tend to have problems with wax build-up, have your ears cleaned on a regular basis by your certified audiologist or your family physician.
 This will prevent wax from entering your hearing aid(s) and causing damage.
 Learn more about our wax removal services.

-We strongly encourage all patients to contact us immediately if they are having any problems or difficulties with their hearing aids.
+We strongly encourage all clients to contact us immediately if they are having any problems or difficulties with their hearing aids.
 However, if you are unable to make it in OR would like to troubleshoot the issue on your own, here are some helpful tips for some common hearing aid issues.

 My hearing aid(s) is squealing/whistling